styxit/HTPC-Manager/README.md

 ## See full installation instructions at [htpc.io](http://htpc.io/)

-Requires Python 2.7 or 2.6 with argeparse installed.
+Requires Python 2.6 or 2.7

 Start with ```python Htpc.py```